tejasarulmani/Operations-Labor-Capacity-Optimization-LP/README.md

 An end-to-end Operations Research and Capacity Planning pipeline that uses Mixed-Integer Linear Programming (MILP) to generate an optimal, cost-efficient labor schedule.

 This project simulates a highly volatile logistics environment where bulk inventory deliveries cause massive spikes in labor demand.
-The Python-based optimization engine calculates the exact number of Full-Time and Part-Time shifts required to cover demand without violating corporate stability policies, and automatically exports a multi-sheet, formatted Excel dashboard for operations managers.
-The model is built dynamically, allowing stakeholders to adjust business parameters (such as wage rates or part-time ratios) at the start to instantly generate updated, fully optimized schedules and financial breakdowns.
+The optimization engine calculates the exact number of Full-Time and Part-Time shifts required to cover demand without violating corporate HR stability policies.

+This repository features a "dual-threat" implementation:
+1. **The Backend Pipeline (Jupyter/Colab):** A programmatic data pipeline that ingests raw business rules via Excel, runs the PuLP optimization engine, and outputs a mathematically perfect labor schedule.
+2. **The Frontend Web App (Streamlit):** A polished, interactive SaaS dashboard allowing non-technical operations managers to adjust wage rates and HR constraints via UI sliders to instantly generate new schedules.

+## Interactive Streamlit Web App
+The optimization engine is deployed as an interactive web application.
+Stakeholders can adjust business parameters (like part-time caps and hourly wages) on the fly, visualizing the financial breakdown and downloading the final schedule without touching code.

+*ss*

 ## The Operational Problem
 Warehouses utilizing Economic Order Quantity (EOQ) inventory models often face severe capacity planning challenges.
 Instead of a steady flow of daily trucks, they receive massive bulk shipments on random days, causing labor demand to spike by up to 250%.